 4.1 Framework

-Concentrations may be developed by individual departments, by colleges, by other academic programs, or by collaborations among departments or academic programs, and broadly based Concentrations are encouraged.
+Concentrations may be developed by individual departments, by colleges, by other academic programs, or by collaborations among departments or academic programs, and broadly based Concentrations with broad bases are encouraged.
 All Concentrations must be housed in one department or academic program (but not at the college level).

 Departments and colleges are encouraged to collaborate in identifying thematically linked groups of courses in Concentrations and to schedule such courses so as to facilitate concurrent or sequenced enrollment.
 Thus, two or more courses from different departments that address aspects of a common theme might be scheduled so that a student could take the grouping in a single semester or in consecutive semesters.